Woodville Football Club (1868–1877)

 The Woodville Football Club (SAFA) originally known as the Port Suburban Football Club (from 1868–1870) was an Australian rules football club that participated in the foundation year of the South Australian Football Association.
-It is not related to the Woodville Football Club that joined the SANFL in 1964.
+It is not related to the Woodville Football Club formed in 1938 and which competed in the South Australia Amateur League (SAAL) until it was admitted to the SANFL in 1959.

 First game

-The first game was played on the 16 May 1868 between sides representing the Woodville Cricket Club against those from the Port Suburban Cricket Club.
+The first game was played on 16 May 1868 between sides representing the Woodville Cricket Club against those from the Port Suburban Cricket Club.

 Port Road matches

 In 1869 the club referred to itself as 'Port Suburban' and played its games at Woodville with teams chosen by which side of Port Road they lived.

+Early Intraclub Woodville and Port Suburban (1868)

+The manly game of football has come into vogue this season in the Port Adelaide district, Woodville being the chosen place where the different matches take place.
+The first of the season was commenced by the Port Suburban (late) Cricket Club playing on 16 May, since which time the fun has been kept up on each Saturday afternoon.
+On 30 May a match took place between the Woodville and Port Suburban Clubs, which resulted in the latter club obtaining three goals.
+On the previous Saturday the Woodvilles obtained two goals and the Suburbans one.
+The game creates great amusement, and the inhabitants of the neighboring villages turn out in large numbers to witness the sport.

 Rename as Port Adelaide formed

 The club changed its name from Port Suburban to "The Woodvilles" at a meeting held at the Ford's Hotel on Wednesday 11 May 1870.
 J. Hart was elected Captained.

-SAFA foundation club
+SAFA foundation club (1877)

 Woodville following an internal match elected two delegates (Captain J.Obsorne and T. Letchford) to the inaugural meeting of the SAFA.

-Woodville participated in the inaugural 1877 SAFA season winning 5 of its 16 matches to finish 5th of 8 teams.
-Internal disputes lead to resignations and having to play junior players towards the end of the season.
+Woodville participated in the inaugural 1877 SAFA season winning 5 of its 16 matches to finish 5th out of 8 teams.
+Internal disputes during the season lead to resignations of senior players from the club and having to play junior players towards the end of the season to field a team.